My Way (Usher song): Music video

 It was filmed and released in 1998 at a broken down garage in a desert location.
 It features a dance competition between two groups, one led by Usher and the other led by Tyrese Gibson.
-The music video on YouTube has received over 30 million views as of May 2024.
+The video features style elements heavily influenced by Stanley Kubrick's film, A Clockwork Orange, with Usher and his dancers channeling the "droog" aesthetic through their wardrobe and makeup choices, such as Usher's bowler hat and eyeliner.